 When I first started experimenting with dietary theories (from Whole30, paleo, keto, to vegan) a few years ago, I found myself going through great lengths just to recreate my favorite foods.
 How can I make food that was healthy, without sacrificing taste?

 This forced me to put on my creative hat and think about cooking and baking from an entirely new perspective.
 As an avid baker, everything I knew about traditional baking had gone out the door.
-For example, eating paleo means avoiding grains.
-That includes wheat flour, a.k.a all-purpose flour, the key ingredient used in most baked goods.
+(For example, eating paleo means avoiding grains, including wheat flour, a.k.a all-purpose flour, the key ingredient used in most baked goods.)

-I cook and bake from a place of nostalgia and function.
-These Red Bean Dessert Bars are my ‘healthier’ take on a nostalgic treat: red bean popsicle, which is my grandma’s favorite treat.
+That’s what it did to me!
+These Red Bean Dessert Bars are my ‘healthier’ take on a nostalgic treat: red bean popsicle (my grandma’s favorite treat).
 They’re chilled and bite-sized, making them a perfect dessert for the summer.

 There are several ways you can soak cashews: